microsoft/vscode-docs/docs/other/unity.md

 <div class="marketplace-extensions-unity"></div>

-External Tools Tip: The extensions shown above are dynamically queried.
+The extensions shown above are dynamically queried.
 Click on an extension tile above to read the description and reviews to decide which extension is best for you.
 See more in the [Marketplace](https://marketplace.visualstudio.com/vscode).

 ## Next Steps